 If you’re an expectant mom, lost in a sea of baby products, I feel you, girl.
 And here’s my ultimate guide to figuring out what the heck you even want or need and building your baby registry, informed by my own experiences with two kids and lots of attended baby showers!

 Before you even begin building your registry, I suggest you ask yourself a few questions and get yourself sorted.

 - What kind of shoppers are your guests and family members?
 If you plan to invite a lot of your friends, who are tech savvy and comfortable ordering online, store locations aren’t that important.
 But if the bulk of your guest list are your great-great-aunts and grandparents, they may want the in-store shopping experience.
 Also, consider your friends and family’s budgets.
 If you aren’t related to the Rockefellers, you’ll want to make sure there’s a range of items at a reasonable price point.
 I’m sorry, but there’s nothing worse than logging into a registry and finding nothing under $100.
-Make sure you have a range of items and price points, so that all of your guests who want to spoil you can!
+Still add those big ticket items though, so those who want to spoil you, can!

 - What stores are convenient for your guests and family members?
 If your friends and family are going shopping for you, make it convenient!
 Think about where most of your guests live and narrow down your registry store(s) to somewhere they can easily visit.
 For instance, our closest Babies R Us is a 45-minute drive, so it wasn’t practical for us to register there.
 You may also want to consider which stores offer free shipping, if you’ll be doing an online-exclusive registry.

 - Are the registries user friendly?
 Once you have an idea of where your guests might shop, look through a random registry on their site.
 Is it easy to identify the products and quantities and mark them as purchased?
 Can you find what’s in stock in a store?
 Etc.